TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 6/Judges 6.6.md

 ---

-And Israel was brought very low because of Midian; and the children of Israel cried unto Jehovah.
+Israel was brought very low because of Midian; and the children of Israel cried to Yahweh.